 - Update All Drivers from Dell Support Website

-The following table lists systems support downgrade from Windows 8 Pro to Windows 7 Pro:
+The following table lists systems authorized to downgrade from Windows 8 Pro to Windows 7 Pro:

 |Vostro NB 3360